dapphub/dapptools/docs/getting_started.rst

     $ cd dapp-tutorial
     $ dapp init

-You will see that dapp does a few things for you:
+You will see that dapp does a couple of things for you:

 1. Initializes a git repository if you don't have one.
 2. Creates a ``Makefile`` for convenience.
-3. Creates a ``Dappfile`` for configuration info:

 ::